EMS-TU-Ilmenau/fastmat/doc/index.rst

 Contributions
 -------------

 There are many ways you as an individual can contribute.
 We are happy about feature requests, bug reports and of course contributions in form of additional features.

-Bugs or Requests
-^^^^^^^^^^^^^^^^

-If you found anything is missing in our current implementation or is just plain wrong, we first are very sorry for that!
-Furthermore, we encourage you to open an `issue <https://github.com/EMS-TU-Ilmenau/fastmat/issues>`_ on Github, where you state your problem or the error and we will get to it as soon as possible.

-New Features
-^^^^^^^^^^^^

-If you hacked away on a new feature for our package, we are happy to see your merge request on `Github <https://github.com/EMS-TU-Ilmenau/fastmat>`_, which explicitly encourages everyone to get their hands dirty!
+To these ends, please step by at `Github <https://github.com/EMS-TU-Ilmenau/fastmat>`_ where we organize the work on the package.

 Affiliations and Credits
 ------------------------